-- In accordance with the Treasury Management Strategy approved in February 2022, Cabinet receives an annual review of its' treasury management activities after the financial year-end. - The Treasury Management Annual Review 2021/22 as presented to Audit and Risk Management Committee on 4 July 2022 is attached.
-This report has also been presented to Cabinet on 11 July 2022. - The report highlights all the key activities carried out within the Treasury Management function during 2021/22.
+- In accordance with the Treasury Management Strategy approved in February 2022, Cabinet receives an annual review of its' treasury management activities after the financial year-end. - The Treasury Management Annual Review 2021/22 as presented to Audit and Risk Management Committee on 4 July 2022 is attached. - The report highlights all the key activities carried out within the Treasury Management function during 2021/22.
 All activities have been conducted in accordance with the approved strategy and policies.